krenalis/krenalis/doc/src/javascript-sdk/data-storages.md

 | `userTraits`      | User traits.                                                                                                     |
 | `<tabId>.queue`   | Tracks the events in the queue of the tab with identifier `<tabId>`. `<tabId>` is a UUID v4.                     |

-Apart from the leader keys, the values are Base64 encoded.
+The values of the leader keys are not Base64 encoded.

 ## sessionStorage